South Point, Ohio

 South Point is a village in Lawrence County, Ohio, United States, along the Ohio River.
-South Point straddles Perry Township and Fayette Township.
-The population was 3,958 at the 2010 census.
+The population was 3,836 at the 2020 census.
+It is part of the Huntington–Ashland metropolitan area.
+It is the southern-most incorporated municipality in Ohio.

-South Point is a part of the Huntington-Ashland, WV-KY-OH, Metropolitan Statistical Area (MSA).
-As of the 2000 census, the MSA had a population of 288,649.

-The village mayor is Jeff Gaskin, who was elected in November 2015.

 History

 A post office called South Point has been in operation since 1855 in Fayette Township.
 The village was so named for the fact the southernmost point in the state is contained within its borders.
 Now considered to be a populated place within South Point, in 1918 the community of North Kenova was located at (38.412, -82.578), so named because it was on the opposite bank of the Ohio River from Kenova, West Virginia.